 Theft could involve a range of actions.
 Anything from burglary to credit card fraud can lead to a misdemeanor or felony conviction.
 Imprisonment and fines aren’t the only penalties you could face.
 Even if you’re innocent, an arrest could ruin your reputation.
 After serving your prison sentence, you could have trouble finding a job or place to live.
 Your family might ostracize you, and your friends might decide they don’t want to be around you anymore.

 The Collin County theft defense lawyers of Rosenthal Kalabus & Therrian will fight by your side until the very end.
 We can advocate for your rights to ensure you’re treated fairly throughout the legal process and work to secure your freedom and future.
 You will be our priority as we’re building a defense against the theft charges and investigating to find a way to discount the prosecution’s case.
 Get started today by calling us for a free consultation at (972) 369-0577.

 What Is Theft?

 Theft in Texas is taking, or appropriating, someone’s property with the intent to deprive its true owner of his or her property.
 According to Section 31.03 of the Texas Penal Code, such appropriation occurs when one of three things happens:

 - the owner does not consent to the appropriation,

-- the property is stolen and the actor appropriates the property knowing it was stolen by another, or
+- the property is stolen, and the offender appropriated the property knowing someone else stole it, or

 - when a law enforcement officer purports that property is stolen, and the suspect takes the property believing it to be stolen.